Best productivity Chrome extensions for 2026: quick answer

 Chrome Web Store checklist before installing

-The Chrome Web Store has a productivity collection, but a collection page should only start the vetting.
+The Chrome Web Store has a productivity collection.
+Treat it as a starting shelf, not a safety stamp.
 Before installing any productivity extension, check:

 - Featured badge: Google says the Featured badge means the extension follows recommended practices for Chrome extensions and the publisher has a good record.

-- Update date: Prefer maintained extensions with recent updates, especially if the tool needs access to sensitive browsing, email, calendar, or page data.
+- Update date: Prefer maintained extensions with recent updates, especially when the tool touches browsing, email, calendar, or page data.

 - Reviews and user base: Ratings are not proof of safety, but they can reveal recurring bugs, sync issues, support problems, or confusing billing changes.